httpwg/http-extensions/draft-ietf-httpbis-unencoded-digest.md

 workflow in some scenarios where content coding is applied.
 These fields complement the other integrity fields defined in {{DIGEST-FIELDS}}.

+This document updates the term "Integrity fields" defined in {{DIGEST-FIELDS}}
+to also include the Unencoded-Digest field, and term "Integrity preference fields" defined in {{DIGEST-FIELDS}} to also include the Want-Unencoded-Digest field.

 # Conventions and Definitions